-2021 2020
+2022 2021

-Profit before tax +/-1,023,343 +/-1,151,294
+Profit before tax +/- 928,183 +/-1,023,343

-Equity +/-767,507 +/-805,906
+Equity +/- 696,137 +/-767,507

-^{}Equity is based on 75% and 70% of the total exposure in 2021 and 2020, respectively.
+^{}Equity is based on 75% of the total exposure.

 The sensitivity rate of 5% is used when reporting foreign currency risk internally to key management personnel and represents management's assessment of the reasonably possible change in foreign exchange rates.
 The sensitivity analysis includes only outstanding foreign currency denominated monetary items and adjusts their translation at the period end for a 5% change in foreign currency rates.
 The sensitivity analysis includes external loans as well as loans to foreign operations within the Company where the denomination of the loan is in a currency other than the currency of the lender or the borrower.